 Strategies for Effective Paid Advertising in China

 Can foreign companies advertise in China?
-Yes, they can — but to maximize the effectiveness of any online advertising in China, these four key strategies should be upheld.
+Yes, they can — but to maximize the effectiveness of any online advertising in Mainland China, these four key strategies should be upheld;

 Focus on Building Strong Brand Recognition and Reputation

-Your brand image is a large part of success in China.
+Your brand image is a large part of your success in the Chinese advertising market.
 Whenever you run any Chinese advertising campaigns, think about how you are presenting your brand to potential consumers and how it will be received.
+Brand awareness is the key to success, especially when it comes to a foreign brand.

 Follow It Up With Customer Service